newrelic/node-newrelic/README.md

 * There are irregularities around transaction trace capture and display.
   If you notice missing or incorrect information from transaction traces, let us know.
-* There are over 20,000 modules on npm.
+* There are <del>over 20,000</del> <del>30,000</del> <del>40,000</del> <ins>*A
+  LOT* of</ins> modules on npm.
 We can only instrument a tiny number of them.
   Even for the modules we support, there are a very large number of ways to use them.
-If you see data you don't expect on New Relic and have the time to produce a reduced version of the code that is producing the strange data, it will gratefully be used to improve the agent.
+If you see data you don't expect on New Relic and have the time to produce a reduced version of the code that is producing the strange data, it will be used to improve the agent and you will have the Node team's gratitude.
 * There is an error tracer in the Node agent, but it's a work in progress.
   In particular, it still does not intercept errors that may already be handled by frameworks.
 Also, parts of it depend on the